seqscope/NovaScope-exemplary-downstream-analysis/docs/preparation/prestep1-setup.md

 ### 2.1 Install Softwares:

 Ensure the installation of the below software to facilitate analysis.
-It is feasible for HPC users to conveniently load those softwares using the `module load` command.
-Use either `module available` or `module spider` to check for available modules.

 The versions listed below have been confirmed for compatibility with NEDA while alternative versions may also work with it.

+High-performance computing (HPC) users can easily load these programs using the `module load` command.
+It's advisable to first check availability with `module available` or `module spider`.

 * Samtools (v1.14)
 * Python (v3.10)
 * R (v4.2)
 * FICTURE

-To install FICTURE, see below:
+Install FICTURE:

 ```
 cd $neda_dir